-If you thought the M82 was obscure, wait until you hear about Nintendo’s Super Famicom Box.
-Launched in Japan in the early 90s, the Super Famicom Box is a video game system not unlike the beloved SNES/Super Famicom.
+If you thought the Nintendo M82 was obscure, wait until you hear about Nintendo’s Super Famicom Box.
+Launched in Japan in the early 90s, it was a video game system not unlike the beloved SNES / Super Famicom.

-Coming complete with two SNES controllers, the Super Famicom Box was made specifically for use in Japanese hotels, and came with a “pay to play” system akin to arcade machines and the Neo-Geo Deck (a ¥100 coin would get you five minutes of play).
+Coming complete with two SNES controllers, the dark-gray box was made specifically for use in Japanese hotels, and came with a “pay to play” system akin to arcade machines and the Neo-Geo Deck (a ¥100 coin would get you five minutes of play).

-But, interestingly, the Super Famicom Box’s games are identical to the SNES’, despite the multi-cards’ massive size.
-You could fit a whopping tenty-eight 3DS games into one Super Famicom Box cartridge.
+But, interestingly, the SFB’s games are identical to the SNES’, despite the multi-cards’ massive size.
+You could fit a whopping twenty-eight 3DS games into one Super Famicom Box cartridge.
 What the hell?

 Each multi-card contains up to two or three games, which was brilliant for Japanese hotels of the time.
 Y’know, because capitalism and all that.
 These include: